 There should be a mechanism to flag and address situations where there may be a deviation between the implementation and the policy as it was originally intended.

-If substantive policy implications are identified during implementation, the GNSO Council should be notified and involved in the process of resolving the issue(s) and it should not be left to ICANN staff (or to whomever ICANN has delegated this task) to resolve by themselves.]
+If substantive policy implications are identified during implementation, the GNSO Council should be notified and involved in the process of resolving the issue(s) and it should not be left to ICANN staff (or to whomever ICANN has delegated this task) to resolve by themselves.

 Proposed Additional New GNSO Processes